noamlevy81/C-PROJECT/README.md

 # C-PROJECT

-First programing project.

-The project manage an apartments for sale database.
+School project in C.

-Written with Oran Sherf on VS2017.
+Written with Oran Sherf.

+The following program manage data base of appartments for sale.

+written in VS2017